Integrate Your AssetsCloudAWSMondoo-Hosted

 Configure the Mondoo-hosted AWS integration to continuously scan your AWS accounts and EC2 instances using Workload Identity Federation or an AWS access key.

-A Mondoo-hosted AWS integration provides continuous security and compliance scanning for an AWS account without installing any agents in your AWS environment or incurring additional AWS cost.
+The Mondoo-hosted AWS integration provides continuous security and compliance scanning for a single AWS account, with no agent in your AWS environment and no additional AWS cost.

-• A Mondoo account with Editor or Owner permissions for the space in which you want to add the integration
+• Editor or Owner access in the Mondoo space where you want to add the integration

-• Workload Identity Federation (WIF) eliminates the need to store and rotate access keys.
-Mondoo authenticates to AWS using short-lived OIDC tokens that AWS STS exchanges for temporary credentials through an IAM role.
-This is the recommended approach.
+• Workload Identity Federation (WIF) (recommended): Keyless.
+Mondoo authenticates to AWS with short-lived OIDC tokens that AWS STS exchanges for temporary credentials via an IAM role.
+Nothing to rotate.

-• Access key uses a static IAM user access key and secret.
-This is simpler to set up but requires you to securely store and regularly rotate the key.
+• Access key: A static IAM user access key and secret.
+Simpler to set up, but you're responsible for storing and rotating the key.

 With WIF, Mondoo acts as an OIDC identity provider.
 When it's time to scan, Mondoo issues a short-lived OIDC token and presents it to AWS STS through the AssumeRoleWithWebIdentity action.
 AWS validates the token against Mondoo's public signing keys (fetched from Mondoo's OIDC discovery endpoint), then issues temporary credentials for an IAM role that Mondoo assumes to read resources from your account.
 No static keys are stored or transmitted.